algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 The intro will be a simple cutscene that will show the player the story of the game.
 It will be a cutscene with the human preparing a coffee.
 The human will put the coffee in the machine and the machine will start to make the coffee.
-The human will have a phone call and will leave the coffee.
+Once the coffee is ready, the human will receive a phone call and leave the coffee at the end of the kitchen worktop.
 This is when Sube will get out of the sugar bag and will start to move.

 # Level